 T. Furth Center for Performing Arts

-This facility houses our music, choir and theater programs, and will feature practice rooms, studios, offices, and a music library.
-Seating for 750 guests accompanies the Ryan Concert Hall providing for a prominent place for the arts in the lives of residents and students, expanding the cultural resources of our region and creating an environment where artists can thrive.
+This facility houses our music programs and has practice rooms, studios, offices and a music library.
+Ryan Concert Hall, with seating for 750 guests, provides a prominent place for the arts in the lives of residents and students, expands the cultural resources of our region and creates an environment where artists can thrive.

 The Furth Center is named for Dr. Tomas Furth, an alumnus and trustee.
 He and his wife, Ema, share a passion for music and the arts and support those efforts as well.

 Trine University’s new Jim and Joan Bock Center for Innovation and Biomedical Engineering opened in August and was dedicated Oct.
 4, 2013.

 The $6 million, nearly 25,000-square-foot facility is home to Trine’s Innovation One (i1), an incubator for technology and business to help spur economic development in the region, and laboratories stocked with state-of-the-art equipment to support i1 and the Allen School of Engineering & Technology.

 In the Bock Center’s lower level, the south end is anchored by a cast metals laboratory while the north end has a new plastics laboratory to support Trine’s plastics engineering minor.
 The new minor was offered for the first in 2013.
 Other laboratories in the building include rapid prototyping and motion analysis on the upper level that also has space for i1 offices and Career Services.
 Trine is the only Indiana university to have an entrepreneur-in-residence on campus through Elevate Ventures and that office is on the first floor.

 The Bock Center is named for Jim Bock, an alumnus and trustee, and his wife, Joan, who gifted $1 million to Trine for the building.